-Since it was set up in 1936, the scheme has helped hundreds of young people from the Ashby area to further their career or educational aspirations, including Katie Bryant-Brown who applied for funds towards art materials (see her work with gouache paints above).
+The scheme has helped hundreds of young people from the Ashby area to further their career or educational aspirations, including Katie Bryant-Brown who applied for funds towards art materials (see her work with gouache paints above).

 The scheme is open to anyone under 25 who lives in or around Ashby, or is a former student of either Ashby School or Ivanhoe High School.

-Money is allocated by the scheme's Governors to provide:
+Money is allocated by the scheme's governors to provide:

 The fund does not cover travel costs or contribute towards school trips.

 It is a condition of any award that a report is sent to the Governors by 31 December detailing how the money was spent.
 Governors will not consider applications from anyone who has previously received an award but not submitted a report.